ty-tm/quiz_app/README.md

 - **Backend**: Node.js, Express.js
 - **Database**: MySQL
 - **Authentication**: OpenID Connect
-- **ORM**: Sequelize (optional)

-## Contributing
-We welcome contributions!
-Please follow these steps to contribute:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-branch`).
-3. Commit your changes (`git commit -am 'Add new feature'`).
-4. Push to the branch (`git push origin feature-branch`).
-5. Open a pull request.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.